jbloom/phyloExpCM/docs/phyloExpCM_ExpModelOptimizeHyphyTree.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For each codon site *r*, we are assumed to have measured the preference :math:`\pi_{r,a}` for each amino-acid *a*, where :math:`1 = \sum_a \pi_{r,a}`.
 These must be provided as input to the script based on experimental measurements.

 The fixation probabilities are determined from these amino-acid preferences.
 The general idea is that mutations to higher preference amino acids are more likely to fix than mutations to lower preference amino acids.
-The exact quantitative relationshps are described below.
+The exact quantitative relationships are described below.

 Fixation probabilitites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~